 Rational Emotive Behavior Therapy (REBT)

 Rational emotive behavior therapy is another type of cognitive-behavioral therapy.
 REBT focuses on changing an individual’s irrational beliefs into rational ones through self-awareness.
 The goal of changing these beliefs is to positively impact the individual’s emotional, behavioral, and thoughtful responses.

-At our dual diagnosis treatment center in California, family therapy is all about improving the family dynamic.
+At our dual diagnosis treatment centers in California, family therapy is all about improving the family dynamic.
 Addiction and mental illness can wreak havoc in someone’s life, as well as the lives of family members.

 Family therapy involves the loved ones in an individual’s life coming together to discuss their thoughts and feelings.
 Through this type of therapy, everyone can rebuild relationships and significantly improve communication.

 Our dual diagnosis treatment center in California puts a huge emphasis on group therapy.
 Group therapy is all about giving and getting support from people who can relate to your circumstances and pain.
 It provides a safe and encouraging environment in which individuals can openly share their thoughts and feelings.

 About Phoenix Rising’s Dual Diagnosis Treatment Centers in California